Overview & History

 Digital is a dynamic and ever-growing space.
 In this section, we give an overview of digital's history and the direction it is taking for the future.

-Mediaocean's Digital Marketing Field Guide aims to provide a high-level overview of the digital marketing world in a short, easy-to-understand package, with plenty of visuals and a robust glossary to answer your questions.
+Mediaocean's Field Guide to Digital Advertising aims to provide a high-level overview of the digital marketing world in a short, easy-to-understand package, with plenty of visuals and a robust glossary to answer your questions.

 If you work in digital marketing, it's more than likely you've seen a derivative of the now infamous "lumascape" that displays the myriad of players and technologies that make digital marketing incredibly complex and exciting - however, it's also easy to feel overwhelmed.